hatayama/uMCP/Packages/src/README.md

 }
 ```

-Please also refer to [Custom Command Samples](/Assets/Editor/CustomCommandSamples).
+Please also refer to [Custom Tool Samples](/Assets/Editor/CustomToolSamples).

 ## Automatic MCP Execution in Cursor
 By default, Cursor requires user permission when executing MCP.